 Running mode means, that the controller constantly adjusts the boiler load in the area 20 to 100 % depending on the actual heat demand.
-The controller will constantly aim after the temperature chosen, e.g. 70 $^{\circ}$ C.
+The controller will constantly aim after the temperature chosen, e.g. 70 °C. The fan will operate in pulses, to reduce the amount of air by lower boiler loads.
+The higher the load the more the fan runs.
+By 100 % load the fan run continuously.